kudobuilder/kudo/keps/20200225-reading-parameter-values-from-a-file.md

 currently accepts the `--parameter` flag.
 This flag should require a single argument, interpreted as a path to a YAML file.
 This file should contain parameters a mapping of strings to whatever values are supported as parameter values.
+See the section on [parameter value file schema](#parameter-value-file-schema) for an example.

 ### User Stories